WilsonsAndRelated/WilsonsAndRelated.github.io/src/content/docs/rulebook.md

 - Waivers and all roster moves (excluding trades) are allowed during the playoffs.
 ## Toilet Bowl
 ### Participants
-- The Toilet Bowl starts the same week as the playoffs (as defined by the date in [[#League Dates]]) and are comprised of the 4 teams who do not qualify for the [[#Participants|Playoffs]].
+- The Toilet Bowl starts the same week as the playoffs (as defined by the date in [League Dates](#league-dates)) and are comprised of the 4 teams who do not qualify for the [Playoffs](#participants).
 - Tiebreakers are the Sleeper default **Points For**, and then **Higher Points Against** if the standings order is somehow still tied (see [Sleeper article](https://support.sleeper.com/en/articles/5200797-how-do-tiebreakers-wor))
 ### Format
 - Each Toilet Bowl round is a single-elimination head to head matchup with the winner advancing.
-- The winner of the Toilet Bowl wins the highest [[#Order|draft order]], with second, third, and fourth place winning the remaining high draft order positions.
+- The winner of the Toilet Bowl wins the highest [draft order](#order), with second, third, and fourth place winning the remaining high draft order positions.
 	- You want to **win** in the Toilet Bowl, not lose.
 Winning the Toilet Bowl is some level of prestige, losing is the ultimate shame.
 ### Waivers
 - Waivers and all roster moves (excluding trades) are allowed during the Toilet Bowl.
 ## Rule Changes
 Rule changes occur in one of two ways:
-- The [[#Yearly Survey]], sent to all league members to vote on rule changes
+- The [Yearly Survey](#yearly-survey), sent to all league members to vote on rule changes
-- A successful [[#In-Season Votes|In-Season Vote]] that has **unanimous** participation, and a minimum of 90% affirmative responses.
+- A successful in-season [Casual Vote](#casual-votes) that has **unanimous** participation, and a minimum of 90% affirmative responses.
 As such, these are only to be used in emergency cases
 ### Suggesting new rules
 - Right now, rules are suggested by DMs to the commissioner.
 There will eventually be a way to do this anonymously, but there isn't at this time.
 	- All rule suggestions will be added to the survey.
 - If a rule loses in the survey, it cannot be re-proposed right away.
 If it loses, a 1 year period must pass before it can be re-proposed to reduce the survey being the same rules continuously suggested.
 	- If a rule fails its second attempt, it is permanently removed from consideration.
-To re-introduce it, it must have a majority of people [[#In-Season Votes|vote]] for it to be re-added to the survey.
+To re-introduce it, it must have a majority of people [vote](#casual-votes) for it to be re-added to the survey.
 ### Rule Corrections
-- If something is incorrect in this document, and represents a rule to be added that is not a material change (but either a mistake in writing or a misunderstanding), it can be suggested to be added/changed by anyone and put into the document without following the normal process, as long as [[#Commissioner Transparency]] is upheld.
+- If something is incorrect in this document, and represents a rule to be added that is not a material change (but either a mistake in writing or a misunderstanding), it can be suggested to be added/changed by anyone and put into the document without following the normal process, as long as [Commissioner Transparency](#cmmissioner-transparency) is upheld.
 ## Yearly Survey
 - The yearly survey is anonymous, and will be sent out before the Start of League Year.
 - Participation in the survey is optional, but any content contained in the survey will pass with a simple majority, so participation is strongly encouraged.